Pushkar-Bhuse/ImageInpainting/README.md

 ## Instructions to Run
-In order to access the API hosted as a serverless **AWS Lambda Funtion**, run the following command.
+In order to access the API hosted as a serverless **AWS Lambda Function**, run the following command.
 ```
 python3 api_access.py
 ```